DevExpress/Logify.Alert.Clients/js/Logify.Alert.JS/README.md

 # Logify Alert for JavaScript

-JavaScript client for reports exceptions to [Logify Alert](https://logify.devexpress.com/).
+A JavaScript client for reporting exceptions to [Logify Alert](https://logify.devexpress.com/).

 ## Links to script